UniversityOfSaintThomas/Cascade_documentation/capricorn/01_site_setup.md

 -   Click Interior > Edit > and change the Template to
     -   `University of St. Thomas: /_shared-capricorn/templates/Universal`

-**Before you click submit, scroll down and notice that each "Region" is now pointing to "University of St. Thomas"**
+:dart: **Before you click submit, scroll down and notice that each "Region" is now pointing to "University of St. Thomas"**

 -   Change the following **region paths** to the current site's path `New Instance: ...`